Rex Theatre

 Adelaide, SA 5000

-Unfavorite 1 person favorited this theater
+Unfavorite 2 people favorited this theater

 The Rex Theatre, a few doors along from the Regent Theatre, officially opened as the Pavilion Theatre on June 22, 1912.
 A year prior to its opening was another theatre on that same site, the Arcadia Picture Palace, which opened on July 2, 1910, closing just seven months later on February 11, 1911.

 In the late-1920’s, the Pavilion Theatre closed for a time and was used as a mini-golf course.
-In 1933 it was reinstated as a cinema and opened on March 31, 1933 as the Rex Theatre.
+In 1933 it was reinstated as a cinema and opened on 31st March 1933 as the Rex Theatre.
 The opening attraction was Paramount’s “The Big Broadcast” with Bing Crosby.
-The Edwardian style facade was not changed very much, except a new balcony verandah was added to allow patrons access to the balcony from the upstairs circle on balmy nights.
+The Edwardian style façade was not changed very much, except a new balcony verandah was added to allow patrons access to the balcony from the upstairs circle on balmy nights.

 During the late-1930’s, the theatre was purchased from Union Theatres by a local Adelaide shopkeeper, who ran a few cafes around town.
-The original facade was replaced with an Art Deco style ‘Moderne’ front and new signage.
+The original façade was replaced with an Art Deco style ‘Moderne’ front and new signage.
 Inside the theatre, the width of the original orchestra pit was covered by three steps which lead to the stage, and on either side were half-round steps fitted with glass tops through which indirect lighting lit the inside of the proscenium arch.
 In front of the French-action curtains were concealed footlights.
 For the first few years Paramount features were mainly shown.
 Set in the ceiling of the auditorium were three large indirectly lit centre domes.
 On really hot nights the roof could be opened to allow the cool breezes to blow through the theatre.

-Contributed by KinoCQ/Australian Cinema And Theatre Society
+Contributed by KinoCQ/Australian Cinema And Theatre Society, Colin Stanley

-Recent comments (view all 7 comments)
+Recent comments (view all 8 comments)

 Suwanti

-Suwanti on June 3, 2005 at 11:25 am
+Suwanti on June 3, 2005 at 5:25 pm

 I cannot believe that such beautiful theatre can be demolished.